Bayside Expo Center: Bay City development

+As of August 2023, the report's release had been delayed until mid-2024.
 In December 2022, Accordia Partners filed a revised proposal with the BPDA that reduced the amount of floor space by 350,000 square feet, increased the amount of green and open space to 20 acres, and increased the ratio of affordable housing units to 20 percent, while on the same day the revised proposal was filed, Accordia executives met with the planning committee of the Columbia-Savin Hill Civic Association and stated in interviews with the Dorchester Reporter that they hoped to receive BPDA approval for the project by the following summer.
 In January 2023, Accordia executives met with the Morrissey community advisory committee to discuss the revised proposal (ahead of public meetings hosted by the BPDA to discuss the revisions) where the committee members praised the modifications, while Accordia executives proposed replacing the Kosciusko Circle rotary with a four-way interchange at one of the public meetings hosted by the BPDA the next month.
-In March 2023, after a metal panel fell from the out-of-use Bayside Expo Center sign, the University of Massachusetts Building Authority (UMBA) commissioned an engineering review of its safety and structural integrity by Simpson Gumpertz & Heger (SGH) and a removal of the sign's remaining panels (after a 2016 engineering review commissioned by the UMBA from SGH found the sign to be safe and secure under the state's building code).